 Summary of research

-Fabio completed his Master of Laws at the University of Catania (Italy), where he also attended the “Scuola Superiore di Catania”, an education institution that provides university students with additional courses.
-After the graduation, he worked as a trainee lawyer in a law firm in Catania and served an internship at the Italian Desk of Eurojust.
-In the frame of a grant awarded from the “Giovanni e Francesca Falcone” Foundation (Palermo, Italy), he spent a couple of months as a trainee in the Environmental Crime Unit of Europol.
-In September 2015, Fabio has obtained a scholarship from the Criminal Justice Centre for his PhD at Queen Mary University of London.
+Fabio completed his Master of Laws at the University of Catania (Italy), where he also attended the Scuola Superiore di Catania, a higher education institution that provides university students with additional courses.
+After graduation, he worked for almost two years in Italy as a trainee lawyer and was admitted to the Italian Bar in October 2016.
+In 2014, he served a three-month internship at the Italian Desk of Eurojust.
+In the frame of a grant awarded by the “Giovanni e Francesca Falcone” Foundation (Palermo, Italy), he spent a couple of months as a trainee in the Serious and Organised Crime – Fraud Unit of Europol in 2015, where he worked in the unit dealing with environmental crime.